A Healthy Gut Supports a Growing, Developing Child

 Replace Me

-Your Child's Gut Does a Lot More Than Digest Food
+Your Child’s Gut Does More Than Digest Food

-The gut microbiome — trillions of bacteria, fungi, and microorganisms living in your child's digestive tract — plays a central role in nearly every system in the body.
+The gut microbiome – trillions of bacteria and other microorganisms living in your child’s digestive tract – plays an important role in many systems throughout the body.

 Brain outline, two hemispheres, showing folds and crevices.